zhangli-abcd/TVR-Applicability/draft-zdm-tvr-applicability.md

     }
 }
 ~~~~
-{: #ex-inf2 title="An Example of Topology with link Scheduling" artwork-align="center"}
+{: #ex-inf2 title="An Example of Topology with Link Scheduling" artwork-align="center"}